 - A. If a boiler is fitted to this system it must be connected to a heating system otherwise the warranty is void. - B. There are two connections, both 1" BSP Female on the left hand side.
-Follow general notes below. - C. The D boiler is of mild steel construction for use on an open vented indirect system. - D. General Notes on Water System: - - 1.
+Follow general notes below. - C. The D boiler is of stainless steel construction for use on an open vented indirect system. - D. It is recommended that the system is connected using flexible connectors and/or shut off valves which will allow the cooker to be moved forward for maintenance

+- E. General Notes on Water System: - - 1.
 The cooker will produce hot water at differing rates depending on how it is operated.
-Heating control is manual, no thermostat is fitted. - 2.
-The system must be designed to cope with loads between the maximum and minimum output.
-There must be sufficient gravity load to absorb 2.6kW low pressure hot water output. - 3.
-A cylinder is essential for domestic hot water supply.
-Minimum capacity is 135L. - 4.
-This unit is not approved for use with hydronic heating systems. - 5.
+Heating control is manual, no thermostat is fitted. - The system must be designed to cope with loads between the maximum and minimum output.
+There must be sufficient gravity load to absorb 250L low pressure hot water output. - 3.
+This unit is not approved for use with hydronic heating systems. - 4.
 Whichever system is chosen the layout must follow established heating engineering practice.
 To avoid trapping air in the boiler a 1" BSP connection must be used on the flow and return tapping, and any reduction in pipe size thereafter being made on a vertical rising pipe.
-The cooker must be level when fitted and the flow pipe must rise from the boiler. - 6.
-The cylinder and pipe work should be lagged to avoid heat loss. - 7.
-The static head must not exceed 18 meters. - 8.
-A drain cock should be fitted to the lowest part of the circuit. - 9.
-The total water capacity of the boiler is 4 litres. - 10.
-A heat leak radiator should be fitted to absorb any excess heat that may be produced. - 11.
-The system must be open vented.
+The cooker must be level when fitted and the flow pipe must rise from the boiler. - 5.
+The cylinder and pipe work should be lagged to avoid heat loss. - 6.
+The static head must not exceed 18 meters. - 7.
+A drain cock should be fitted to the lowest part of the circuit. - 8.
+The total water capacity of the boiler is 4 litres. - 9.
+A heat leak radiator should be fitted to absorb any excess heat that may be produced. - 10.
+The system must be open vented. - 11.
+It is recommended that the system is sealed with hemp & paste or equivalent which can withstand temperatures exceeding 100°C